isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

 Dynamic helps static: Offer a generic, comfortable, statically bound interface, but internally dispatch dynamically, so you offer a uniform object layout.
-Examples include type erasure as with `std::shared_ptr`'s deleter (but [don't overuse type erasure](#Rt-erasure)).
+Examples include type erasure as with `std::shared_ptr`’s deleter (but [don’t overuse type erasure](#Rt-erasure)).

 ##### Note

-In a class template, nonvirtual functions are only instantiated if they're used -- but virtual functions are instantiated every time.
+In a class template, nonvirtual functions are only instantiated if they’re used — but virtual functions are instantiated every time.
 This can bloat code size, and may overconstrain a generic type by instantiating functionality that is never needed.
 Avoid this, even though the standard-library facets made this mistake.